OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 The Puno collectivo drops you at the corner of the street where Calle Landao and Retiro meet.

-It’s a short hike to the Terminal Terreste, one we weren’t up for considering our legs and limbs from the Sacred Valley adventures still ached.
+It’s a short hike to the Terminal Terrestre, one we weren’t up for considering our legs and limbs from the Sacred Valley adventures still ached.
 For 4sol (€1) – do not pay any more, less if you can – grab a passing cab and arrive in less than 10 minutes.

-Most companies such as Romaliza, San Luis etc. have overnight busses leaving around 10pm and 10.30pm for 25-30sol (€6.60-€8).
+Most companies such as Romaliza, San Luis etc. have overnight buses leaving around 10 pm and 10.30 pm for 25-30 sol (€6.60-€8).

-Companies such as Libertad and San Martin have busses leaving in the afternoon, between 2-2.30pm for 20-25sol (€5.30-€6.60).
+Companies such as Libertad and San Martin have buses leaving in the afternoon, between 2-2.30 pm for 20-25 sol (€5.30-€6.60).

 Note: There is a small tax for using the bus terminal (we don’t know why, but it applies to locals too) for 1.40sol per person (€0.40).

-From the Terminal Terreste de Puno, it is a 20minute straight walk to the Plaza de Armas.
+From the Terminal Terreste de Puno, it is a 20-minute straight walk to the Plaza de Armas.

 For more on Puno, visit our blog – here.

 As ever, our digital door is open.
-Drop us a line or leave a comment if theres anything we can help with.
+Drop us a line or leave a comment if there’s anything we can help with.
 Happy Sacred Valley-ing, folks!

 Hey, thank you so much for your top tip on how to get to Salineras de Maras we certainly enjoyed walking against the tourist lines, however it must have been a exception for you guys to walk through the “ghost town” we thought we had made a mistake as there were builders, families selling salt products from their houses & families making the traditional mud bricks.
 A whole tour group was using that entrance as an exit too so you were super lucky 🙂